Jumping Spider - Hentzia palmarum

 1. Bugguide.net, Jumping Spider - Hentzia palmarum

-2. Jumping Spider Vision David Edwin Hill, licensed under the Creative Commons Attribution 3.0 Unported license.
+2. Jumping Spider Vision David Edwin Hill, Creative Commons Attribution 3.0 Unported license.